 |IT is in charge of the intranet||Communications or HR will oversee the intranet|

 |You have complex workflows and business processes that require heavy customization||Your budget is small|

 For those of you who are in the beginning stages of an intranet journey, we recommend reading How to Build a Business Case for you intranet.
-It’s a fantastic resource for understanding what solution is best for you, how to tie it into your organizational goals, how to measure success, and how to ultimately gain stakeholder approval.
+It’s a fantastic resource for understanding what solution is best for you, why a SharePoint alternative might work in your organization, how to measure success, and how to ultimately gain stakeholder approval.

 Have questions?
 Get in touch!
 We're always happy to hear from you.